- Background audio playback both online and offline

 Flutter based cross-platform solution, business analysis, UI/UX design, quality assurance.

 UI/UX Design Deliverables Checklist

 The url to download PDF file was sent to your email

 Users can listen to educational records in the background by switching to the Listen Only mode.
 Audio files can be played and controlled with the help of the audio plugin developed from scratch.
 The offline mode involves the sqflite plugin for Flutter.

 Users can learn Spanish via audio drills, dialogs, and visual materials.
 Each track has annotations that can be viewed by a user while listening.
 By receiving a currently playing track section from the back end side via the Flutter plugin, the system finds the text, displays it on the screen, and highlights the played part.

-The application development teams worked on Camino while being located in different countries: Argentina and Ukraine.
+There were two application development teams who worked on Camino: MobiDev and an Argentinian one.
 By conducting regular sync calls, using tools like Jira and efficient management, teams established effective communication.

 “A year ago, I decided to turn my simple little Spanish audio course into a mobile app.
 My initial vision of what it would be, and what it’s actually turning out to be are miles apart, and that’s a great thing.
 This is very much because of the brilliance and intelligence of the team that I have worked with at MobiDev.
 Thank you for all your work.
 I hope you find it rewarding.”

 Streamlining workflows and maximizing the value of teams with innovative technologies is the future of human resources.
 Some HR directors are motivated to modernize their teams with technology simply out of the fear of bMore